Rapptz/discord.py/docs/guide/interactions/modals.rst

 Title
 ~~~~~~

-When defining the class a ``title`` keyword argument can be passed which sets the default title of the modal.
+When defining the class, a ``title`` keyword argument can be passed, which sets the default title of the modal.
 Instances of the modal class can override this title by setting the ``title`` attribute or passing a ``title`` keyword argument to
 the constructor.
 The title is required and is displayed at the top of the modal.